KylianvG/Embetter/README.md

-# EmBetter: FactAI Word Embedding Debiassing
+# Embetter: FactAI Word Embedding Debiassing
-# Embetter:

 Are you using pre-trained word embeddings like word2vec, GloVe or fastText? `Embetter` allows you to easily remove gender bias.
 No longer can nurses only be female or are males the only cowards.